 All of these situations are well within your control.
 You don’t need to wait for permission to take care of yourself.
 If you’re exhausted, take things slower.
 Get more rest.
 Find ways to de-stress.
 Eat the right way, carve out some time to work out, and do what you need to do.
 You don’t have to wait until the worst happens before you start kicking your life into gear.

 The number one lesson you’ll learn from The Sims or any other game is that at some point, we will all die.
 Except this time, we don’t get an extra life.
 There is no second chance.
 We must figure out how to get it all right the first time.
 Don’t let fear paralyze you.
 You are the only one holding the mouse and making the clicks.
-Make it work for you.Opinions expressed here by Contributors are their own.
+Make it work for you.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.